 About 14 kilometres from Hue is the nearest beach, Thuan An—a brilliant stretch of white to off-yellow sand, ideal for a swim in the sea.

 Though it’s one of Central Vietnam’s most beautiful beaches (far prettier than those around Hoi An for example), the beach is ridiculously undeveloped with just a scattering of shacks in various stages of decline.

-The addition of Beach Bar Hue may start to change the scene, as this shabby chic spot is well on the way to being one of the most popular day trips from Hue – it's worth heading out of town for if you feel in need of escaping the stifling city heat from May through till September.
+The addition of Beach Bar Hue moved the scene ever so slightly more mid market, and this shabby chic spot is one of the most popular day trips from Hue for those in need of escaping the stifling city heat from May through till September.
 The bar comprises a really cool fishing boat bar, beach cabanas and a basic restaurant, plus there are some dorms and a couple of private rooms.
 Entrance is 100,000 VND, which is fully refundable with food and drink purchases (you might also think of it as a minimum consumption charge).

 To get here, start off from Vy Da Ward on the south bank of the Huong River and go north on Pham Van Dong Road.
 When the road tees, take a right.
 The road eventually crosses an inlet over a bridge to Thuan An island.
 Drive through town, bear right, and you’ll see signs for the beach on your left.

 Stuart McDonald co-founded Travelfish.org with Samantha Brown in 2004.
 He has lived in Thailand, Cambodia and Indonesia, where he worked as an under-paid, under-skilled language teacher, an embassy staffer, a newspaper web-site developer, freelancing and various other stuff.
 His favourite read is The Art of Travel by Alain de Botton.